Howling at the moon on a Monday afternoon. Eclipse brings thousands to Vermont.

 Bob Hatfield, a retired air traffic controller from Dallas, says his eyes have always been on the sky.
 Even though Texas was in the path of totality, Mr. Hatfield is in Vermont for the clear skies and better weather.
 This is his third total solar eclipse, he says, and it was still just as indescribable as his first.

-“Each one is a a little different but it’s just so impressive and fantastic,” says Mr. Hatfield, who brought two telescopes and a wide-lens camera for company.
+“Each one is a little different but it’s just so impressive and fantastic,” says Mr. Hatfield, who brought two telescopes and a wide-lens camera for company.
 “It’s emotional.”

 Down the road from Burlington’s main street bustle but still within totality, out-of-state travelers pitched their base camps at the Shelburne Campground.